Extensions in Excel

 Often in excel we face the issue of too much of the data and excel fil slows down.
 If the excel is saved in the form of XLSX or XLSM excel workbook tends to slow down.

 XLSB means Excel Binary Workbook.
-If you save the workbook as binary workbook it will reduce the weight of the workbook.
+If you save the workbook as a binary workbook it will reduce the weight of the workbook.

 Look at the below image an excel workbook saved in the form of XLSX and the total workbook weight is 63.4 Kb